 Our World (History, Geography and Science), Information and Communication Technology, Personal, Social and Health Education, Modern Foreign Languages, Physical Education, Music, Religious Education, Design & Technology and Art are known as the Foundation Subjects.

 In the primary department these subjects are taught through a “topic” approach.
 This helps pupils to make links between subjects and develops their creativity.

 In the secondary department the foundation subjects are taught as separate subjects by specialist teachers, except Modern Foreign Languages which is integrated throughout the curriculum and additional activities.
 All of the foundation subjects are taught to pupils up to year 9.
-In addition to the foundation subjects Key Stage 3 pupils take part in swimming and Forest Schools on a termly rotation.

 Key Stage 4

 When pupils move into Key Stage 4 (year 10 & 11) subjects are accredited through GCSE, BTEC and Entry Level Certificate.
 Pupils complete a vocational course – ‘Home Cooking Skills’, Skills for Independence and Work and Personal and Social Development.

 To support transition into post 16 provision, pupils in Key Stage 4 take part in college visits and link sessions.
 They also complete two work experience weeks in year 11 which are linked to units in English and Careers.

 The principle aim of Religious Education is to enable pupils to understand the nature of religious beliefs and practices, and the importance of these to people’s lives.

 The Religious Education curriculum is planned using the Gloucestershire Agreed Syllabus and is a part of the curriculum for each age group.
 As part of this programme, pupils study the main beliefs and festivals of the major world religions, examine artefacts and visit places of religious worship.